The State of Culture: IMEA Findings for 2026

 Why this matters

-In IMEA, conversations around mental health are still evolving, and workplace strain is often described using surface-level terms such as burnout or quiet quitting.
-While familiar, these labels can obscure deeper challenges related to anxiety and emotional exhaustion.
+In IMEA, conversations around mental health are still evolving, and organizations still frame burnout as overwork and exhaustion.
+While familiar, those labels can obscure deeper challenges related to workplace culture and leadership styles.

 Burnout can lead to disengagement and attrition.
-In a region defined by rapid growth and high expectations, sustained pressure without adequate recovery is beginning to take its toll.
+In a region defined by rapid growth and high expectations, sustained pressure without adequate support, connection, and appreciation is beginning to take its toll.

-Compared to global peers, IMEA’s lower burnout score suggests that while employees remain committed and motivated, they may be operating in environments where workloads, pace, and expectations are not always matched by sufficient support.
+The lack of improvement in IMEA's burnout score suggests that efficiency and high performance are still happening at the expense of employee wellbeing.
+While employees remain committed and motivated, they may be operating in environments where workloads, pace, and expectation, are not always matched by sufficient support.

 An employee in an office

 This shift is significant because IMEA organizations are scaling quickly, often faster than leadership models and wellbeing strategies can evolve.
-Employees are being asked to do more and deliver consistently, increasing the risk of exhaustion over time.
-Without intentional intervention, burnout threatens to undermine the very performance and resilience organizations are trying to build.
+Employees are being asked to do more and deliver consistently, without a strong culture and sufficient resources to support employees.
+Unless there is intentional intervention, burnout threatens to undermine the very performance and resilience organizations are trying to build.

 IMEA performance snapshot